-1. Thurston County will initially rely on education and technical assistance to gain compliance with ordinances related to municipal and private stormwater drainage facilities.

-- A stop work order or notice of violation may be issued, on a case by case basis. - In cases where immediate action is required to solve an erosion or drainage problem, the County may perform the necessary construction or remedial work per 15.05.030. - 2.
-Depending on the nature of the potential impact/risk associated with the modification/work, staff from the following departments will take the lead on initial contact and technical assistance efforts: - Public Safety, including roadway flooding - If municipal storm drainage facility: Public Works appropriate division, not including Water Resources, takes lead - If private storm drainage facility: Water Resources or Code Compliance takes lead - Impact to Water Quality - Non-compliance with County's Municipal Stormwater Permit, including any modification of a Category 1 facility - Water Resources takes lead - Maintenance, e.g., causes mowing problem, safety problem, etc. - Road Operations takes lead - Precedence, e.g., potential to start adverse trend in neighborhood or locality. - Water Resources or Development Review takes lead - 3.
+- 1. Thurston County will initially rely on education and technical assistance to gain compliance with ordinances related to municipal and private stormwater drainage facilities. - A stop work order or notice of violation may be issued, on a case by case basis. - In cases where immediate action is required to solve an erosion or drainage problem, the County may perform the necessary construction or remedial work per 15.05.030. - 2.
+Depending on the nature of the potential impact/risk associated with the modification/work, staff from the following departments will take the lead on initial contact and technical assistance efforts: - Public Safety, including roadway flooding - If municipal storm drainage facility: Public Works appropriate division, not including Water Resources, takes lead - If private storm drainage facility: Water Resources or Code Compliance takes lead - o Impact to Water Quality - Non-compliance with County's Municipal Stormwater Permit, including any modification of a Category 1 facility - Water Resources takes lead - Maintenance, e.g., causes mowing problem, safety problem, etc. - Road Operations takes lead - Precedence, e.g., potential to start adverse trend in neighborhood or locality. - Water Resources or Development Review takes lead - 3.
 When appropriate, the initial response with the likely responsible party will be in-person (i.e., explain reason for visit, gather information/take notes and photos; and provide technical assistance as appropriate). - Residential: If no one is home, staff may leave an informational door-hanger (or other printed materials); or post stop work order, if appropriate. - Commercial or Homeowner Association: If responsible party not available, leave door hanger (or other printed materials) with person affiliated with responsible party; or post stop work order, if appropriate. - 4.
-Applicable staff from Water Resources or Roads Operations will document the modification/work in the applicable County database2, e.g., Water Resources uses VUEWorks. - 5.
-If appropriate, staff3 may send likely responsible party "Contact Letter" requesting response within set timeframe (e.g., 14 days). - 6.
-If appropriate, staff from Public Works Water Resources will schedule meeting with Community Planning and Economic Development Compliance Unit to discuss situation and determines if it warrants escalating enforcement from the compliance officer. - If so, Community Planning and Economic Development Compliance Unit sends Contact Letter to likely responsible party.
+Applicable staff from Water Resources or Roads Operations will document the modification/work in the applicable County database, e.g., Water Resources uses VUEWorks. - 5.
+If appropriate, staff may send likely responsible party "Contact Letter" requesting response within set timeframe (e.g., 14 days).

-2 Water Resources uses VUEWorks; Road Operations uses CAMS; and Development Review uses AMANDA.
+&lt;sup>2 Water Resources uses VUEWorks; Road Operations uses CAMS; and Development Review uses AMANDA.

-3 May be Code Compliance Officer or staff from other appropriate division, case-by-case.
+&lt;sup>3 May be Code Compliance Officer or staff from other appropriate division, case-by-case.

-- Letter will request that party contact County staff within 14 days. - Staff will seek satisfactory resolution of the issue within reasonable timeframe. - Community Planning and Economic Development Compliance Unit may issue Notice of Violation if issue not resolved within reasonable timeframe. - 7.
+- 6. If appropriate, staff from Public Works Water Resources will schedule meeting with Community Planning and Economic Development Compliance Unit to discuss situation and determines if it warrants escalating enforcement from the compliance officer. - If so, Community Planning and Economic Development Compliance Unit sends Contact Letter to likely responsible party. - Letter will request that party contact County staff within 14 days. - Staff will seek satisfactory resolution of the issue within reasonable timeframe. - Community Planning and Economic Development Compliance Unit may issue Notice of Violation if issue not resolved within reasonable timeframe. - 7.
 When education and technical assistance fail to resolve the issue, or when the violation poses a hazard to public health, safety, or welfare, the Community Planning and Economic Development Department, his/her Compliance Officer, or a duly authorized representative of the Director may pursue formal enforcement up to and including civil infraction, penalties, cease and desist orders, and/or emergency orders, under the authority of Thurston County code (Title 26 Code Enforcement). - This step requires close coordination with the applicable Public Works lead on the sitespecific issue, before and during the initiation of formal enforcement.

-APPENDIX I
+APPENDIX H